stride3d/stride-docs/en/manual/scenes/prefabs/edit-prefabs.md

 ## Open the Prefab editor

-To open the Prefab editor, in the **Asset view** double click a prefab or right-click and select **Edit asset**.
+To open the Prefab editor, in the **Asset view** double click a prefab or right-click and select **🖉 Edit asset**.

 ![](media/asset-view-open-prefab.webp)

-Alternatively, you can open the prefab from the Scene editor by right-clicking any child of a prefab instance and selecting **Open prefab in editor**.
+Alternatively, you can open the prefab from the **Scene editor** by right-clicking any child of a prefab instance and selecting **Open prefab in editor**.

 ![](media/scene-editor-open-prefab.webp)